paulogiacomelli/bored/README.md

 ## Not a bored anymore!
+Bored Activity generator built using react, and Bored API.

-clone, run `npm start` and play around.
+For now, pull, run `npm start` and play around.